 Centrelink : P 13 23 00 | Website : www.centrelink.com.au

 1. What is a power of attorney?

-In NSW, it is a legal document that appoints one person (the attorney) to act on behalf of another (the principal or donor) in relation to their property and financial affairs.
+In NSW, a power of attorney is a legal document that appoints one person (the attorney) to act on behalf of another (the principal or donor) in relation to their property and financial affairs.
 For example, the appointed attorney can buy and sell property and operate your bank accounts.
 It does not allow anyone to make medical or life decisions on your behalf.
-The attorney is someone you trust - usually a family member or close friend.
+The attorney is someone you trust – someone who may be a family member or a close friend.
 You can make either an ordinary or enduring power of attorney.
-An ordinary power of attorney ceases to have effect if you lose the capability to make financial decisions.
-An enduring power of attorney continues to have effect after you lose capability to make financial decisions.
+An ordinary power of attorney ceases to have effect if you lose the capability to make financial decisions, but an enduring power of attorney continues to have effect after you lose the ability to make financial decisions.

 2. Who can make a power of attorney?

-Anyone over 18 who wants to and is capable of understanding the nature and effect of the document.
-Some adults with a disability may be capable of doing this.
+Anyone over the age of 18 who wants to and can understand the nature and effect of the document can be your power of attorney.
+Some adults with a disability may be able to do this.
 If their capability is in doubt, an appropriate professional should assess the person's understanding.